xemul/cylang/README.md

 pairs.
 The first boolean token evaluated into true value passes control to the respective block token, then the whole `?` evaluation stops.

 Loop is `~`.
-It evaluates the next token and grabs one more.
-For a list it calls the 2nd block for each list element.
-For a map it calls the block for each map key, for command block it calls one until it results in NOVALUE and calls 2nd block.
+It evaluates the next token.
+For a list or map it grabs one more token and calls this command block for each list element or for each map key.
+For command block it calls one until any result (`:= :- :+`) even if novalue.

 ### Printing